NilPointer-Software/bdfd-wiki/src/bdscript/var.md

 ```

 ## Example
-1. Entering the user's message into the temporary variable `message`.
+1. Saving the user's message into the temporary variable `message`.
 > 🧙‍♂️ There we will make so that the entire message is in lower case.
-2. Entering the ID of the message into the `id` temporary variable sent with `$sendMessage` (where the value of the `message` temporary variable will be passed).
+2. Saving the ID of the message into the `id` temporary variable sent with `$sendMessage` (where the value of the `message` temporary variable will be passed).
 3. Adding a button to a sent message.

 ```